tmcleroy/barter/notes.md

 # issues

 ### technical
+- figure out why included models object is empty when included by `server/utils/utils.js` `var models = require('../models');`
-- see if it is possible to have nested models/collections with circular references
+- see if there is a better solution to having nested models/collections with circular references
  - temporarily fixed by calling `ModelHydrator.hydrateModels(/* the model */)`
  - see `submissionView.js` and `_modelHydrator.js` for a usage example
 - when a new instance of createProposalAndCommentView is created, `this.views` is set to what it was in the last instance